Hyperion-BT/helios-book/src/chapter_2/01_The_EUTXO_Model.md

 ### Pros

-#### Fixed Transaction Fees
+- #### Fixed Transaction Fees

   eUTXO contracts are deterministic this means that you can verify if a transaction will suceed and it's resource usage before posting it to the blockchain.
   This is means the transaction fees for a transaction are fixed  and can be deterministically calculated offchain.
   On Account-based blockchains transaction fees can vary **a lot**.

-#### Easier to Audit
+- #### Easier to Audit

   The **locally-scoped** nature of eUTXO contracts reduces the potential attack surface by a lot.
   This makes auditing way easier because you're auditing a **the validation** function and the space of possible outcomes is greatly reduced.

-#### Concurrency
+- #### Concurrency

   If designed properly eUTXO smart contracts can be very parallel.

-#### Better for Layer 2s
+- #### Better for Layer 2s

   The local nature of UTXOs lends itself well to building Layer 2 scaling solutions such as sidechains(Milkomeda), state channels

-#### Simpler
+- #### Simpler

   Though not immediately obvious eUTXO smart contracts are often simpler than an equivalent Solidity smart contract.

-#### No Reentrancy Attacks
+- #### No Reentrancy Attacks

   Reentrancy attacks such as the [DAO hack](https://en.wikipedia.org/wiki/The_DAO_(organization)).

 ### Cons

+- #### Contention

-- **Concurrency Issues**: If eUTXO contracts aren't designed properly they can encounter **contention**. **Contention** occurs when two transaction try to spend the same UTXO, this isn't possible and leads to UX issues.
+  If eUTXO contracts aren't designed properly they can encounter *contention*.
+  Contention occurs when two transaction try to spend the same UTXO, this isn't possible and leads to UX issues like in the case of [Minswap in the past]().
   This is not usually an issue on Ethereum as the EVM usually handles ordering smart contract calls.

-    It's best to keep this in mind when designing smart contracts.
+  >**Note**: There are ways to take advantage of the avoid contention and take advantage of
+  > the parallel nature of UTXOs instead of struggling with the such as SundaeSwap's [scooper model]().
+  >
+  > These approaches usually use *offchain batching* to execute 'batches' of UTXOs in a single efficient transaction.
+  > This can be done trustlessy as a UTXO can't be spent in a transaction unless it's validator is satisfied.

 ## Summary

 It's totally normal if you're still confused about eUTXO it's not immediately intuitive.
-In eUTXO smart contracts are more about specifying the requirements for tokens to be spent.
-It is worth the extra effort as it often leads to contracts that are simpler overall.
+It is worth the extra effort in rewiring you're thinking as it often leads to contracts that are simpler and safer overall.

-I advise your read the article linked at the top even if you understand eUTXO, it's written for the Ergo blockchain but a lot of the concepts carry over into cardano.
+I advise you to read [this article](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e) top even if you understand eUTXO, it's written for the Ergo blockchain but a lot of the concepts carry over into cardano.